<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Keeping small businesses and startups safe from hackers, data breaches, and losses of sensitive personal information requires more than antivirus software or a firewall.
 Undoubtedly, with the phenomenal world of opportunities – the Internet – where almost 150 TB of Internet traffic takes place each second, businesses now have the competency to reach wider and larger audiences, customers, and clients from all over the globe.

 At the same time, cybersecurity has become a foundational element of keeping a business running in today’s world.
 So, who needs cyber security?
 Every business owner must be aware of cyber threats, regulatory compliance, and the company’s security posture to assess where existing vulnerabilities may exist and could make them a target of cybercriminals.
-Entrepreneurs that are proactive in their security and risk management process and educate themselves on cyber trends and programs will stay ahead of their competition.
+Entrepreneurs who are proactive in their security and risk management process and educate themselves on cyber trends and programs will stay ahead of their competition.

 Implementing Cybersecurity for Small Business